 5) Randomly generated passwords, they sound hard but it’s easy

 You probably use the same password for every single site (don’t worry your secret is safe with me) but if someone figures out your password to your facebook then they can get into your email, bank and anything else.
-Writing the passwords down (in an excel file, text file or on a notepad) is the worst thing that you can do but there is a straightforward way to solve this issue and have good passwords.
-Install a password manager, put all your passwords in there, then change the password on all sites (to a random password that the manager suggests).
+Writing the passwords down (in an excel file, text file or on a notepad) or having an easy to remember password are the worst things that you can do but there is a straightforward way to solve this issue and have good passwords.
+Install a password manager, put all your passwords in there, then change the password on all sites (to a random password that the manager suggests so you don’t have to remember any of them).
 I suggest LastPass or 1Password or KeePass, but you can really use any manager if you trust it and it can generate and store passwords.

 I know it’s a lot to take in and change, but it will really help you and your business.
 Think of it as a long-term investment that maybe one day could save your business tons of money.